5 Current Trends in the IT Job Market

 Virtual and Augmented Reality

-Just like AI, virtual and augmented reality also continues to be one of the top job trends in information technology.
+Just like AI, virtual and augmented reality also continues to be one of the top IT job market trends in information technology.
 The global virtual reality market is projected to grow from $16.67 billion in 2022 to $227.34 billion by 2029.
 Such growth will create a CAGR of 45.2% from 2022-2029.

 Industries also continue to adopt VR and AR for entertainment, retail, and general business purposes.
 Here are just a few of the latest VR and AR trends in technology: